thomasp85/routr/README.md

 ```

 No matter the content of the request passed to this handler it will
-return a “Hello World\!” to the client.
+return a “Hello World!” to the client.
 Because it returns `FALSE` it
 block any other handlers below it to modify the response.

 ### The route